-This erratic musical theme continues later in the film as experiments carried out on how death and the after life feel.
+This erratic musical theme continues later in the film as experiments carried out on how death and the afterlife feel.
 Other stand out pieces include the romantic montage which was admittedly the Realweegiemidget sob moment.

 The Horner score was accompanied by the machinery going awry adds to this film ambience.
 These come to the fore when learning of the military proposed use of this project was to induce physical and mental health difficulties.

-The film feels very 80s sci-fi from the start as Lillian in tunes into the wirings of Brace’s brain on a monitor.
+The film feels very 80s sci-fi from the start as Lillian tunes into the wirings of Brace’s brain on a monitor.
 This seen with Douglas Trumbull’s special effects.
 These with what looks like random doodles crossed with a spirograph.
 Douglas Trumbull was the man behind Close Encounters of the Third Kind (1977) and Blade Runner (1982).

-The scenes showing a person’ss reality are seen as they see them from their point of view add to the story.
+The scenes showing a person’s reality are seen as they see them from their point of view add to the story.
 These seen in a wide variety of scenes.
 These can be pleasant – a wedding day to an adrenaline-inducing trip on a roller coaster and as a participant in a horse race.
-These showing the more nicer ways this project can be used.
+These showing the nicer ways this project can be used.

-However in a sci-fi goes wrong film trope, this leads to more increasingly chilling and eerie conclusions.
+However in the sci-fi goes wrong film trope, this leads to more increasingly chilling and eerie conclusions.
 These felt in the eerie experience of Lillian’s physical effects during her heart attack and her subsequent death or in the psychotic experience felt by another also experienced.

 The scenes after death are supported by Trumbull’s special effects.
 With memories seen as snippets from the deceased life encased in bubbles.
-The memories seen from their interpretation of events.
+The memories are seen from their interpretation of events.

 The acting ensemble was fantastic.
 The film was however sadly Natalie Wood’s last movie.
 This talented actress giving one of her most riveting later performances.
 Wood giving her all as the estranged wife for the right reasons was credible in this performance.

 She was complemented beautifully by Christopher Walken.
-Walken was a believable scientist, and had a lovely on screen rapport with both Fletcher and Wood.
+Walken was a believable scientist and had a lovely on-screen rapport with both Fletcher and Wood.
 Jason Lively as Chris Brace played a small important role.
 With Darlin Husband then reminding me of his role as Rusty in National Lampoons European Vacation.

 Louise Fletcher proved herself as a woman of many contrasting roles as this good scientist role and as someone with honourable leanings.
-Her passionate strong portrayal of this scientist strongly advocating her project used for right reasons than for the wrong ones.
+Her passionate strong portrayal of this scientist strongly advocating her project used for the right reasons than for the wrong ones.
 This warm and compassionate role a complete contrast to the controlling orderly and cold Nurse Ratched.

 This role won her a Saturn Award in 1984.
 The scenes with her character experiencing a heart attack were admittedly a difficult watch due to the intensity of this scene.
 Now I’m convinced that Fletcher isn’t just a villainess.
-So next year I wont be a doubting Thomas and possibly review Battle Beyond the Stars.
+So next year I won’t be doubting Thomas and possibly review Battle Beyond the Stars.